Robots that Evolve with Us: Modular Co-Design for Personalization, Adaptability, and Sustainability: Findings

 \subsubsection{Choice and Reconfiguration}

 A central way modularity supported personalization in our study was by granting participants freedom in both choice and reconfiguration.
 Rather than being asked to build a “correct” or “complete” robot, participants were encouraged to treat modules as open design materials.
 This speculative framing gave them permission to question default assumptions about robot form and to imagine alternatives that reflected their own priorities.
+Figure \ref{fig:figreconfig} shows examples of designs with redundant parts, certain bodyparts omitted, or reconfigurations of parts for other purposes.

 \textbf{Expanding through accumulation.} Many participants exercised personalization by adding more modules than the standard four-part template suggested, building larger or more complex robots to serve multiple functions.
 Younger adults in our workshops often added extra arms to support multitasking, while older adults expanded the overall configuration to address physical or care needs.
 For example, P9$_{\text{24/F}}$ in adulthood envisioned her robot as a learning and task-support partner, equipping it with four arms (A2) for precision activities while maintaining mobility (LB3).
 She explained: \textit{“4 arms help me with work, more intelligent, move fast enough.”} Similarly, P16$_{\text{73/F}}$ layered multiple heads and arms, describing her older adulthood design as a care assistant capable of addressing diverse needs. \textit{“Lots of mobility to help me get around anywhere.
 I will want to keep experiencing independence and adventure like I did as a child.”} She selected LB2/LB8 for stability, A2/A3/A6 for assistance, and H2/H3/H4 for sensing and communication.
 P23$_{\text{81/F}}$ also envisioned redundancy and flexibility, noting: \textit{“for elderly people, the robot has to be very stable and help keep them steady during the day.”} She combined LB2 (spider legs), LB3 (wheeled base), and LB5 (wheelchair-like mobility), explicitly emphasizing \textit{“3 interchangeable bases.”} These examples show how participants expanded configurations to reflect complex priorities, from efficiency in adulthood to stability and independence in later life.